-Tonight 20 years ago was again one of my loneliest nights.
-It is actually difficult to comprehend from 20 years later just how much pain I was enduring and how much courage I showed in that season emerging from a life shattered by marriage betrayal, rejection, and failure.
+Tonight 20 years ago was one of my loneliest nights.
+It is actually difficult to comprehend from 20 years later just how much pain I was enduring and how much courage I showed in that season emerging from a life shattered by marriage rejection and failure.

-Somehow, even though it did happen, the evidence of one’s healing is there are only good memories of a time when I actively did everything I could to recover from grief, despair, betrayal, depression, panic attacks, and alcoholism.
-Somehow I’ve lost touch with the pain of it all, though I don’t forget how painful it was, if that even makes sense.
+Somehow, even though it did happen, and it WAS the worst, here’s the evidence of my healing: there are only good memories of a time when I actively did everything I could to recover from grief, despair, betrayal, depression, panic attacks, and alcoholism.
+Even though month after month many days were punctuated by horrific moments.
+Now, there are no signs of the pain of it all, even though I’ll never forget the pain of it.
+I hope that makes sense.

 Back then, my mother was a rock of support.
 As was Dad.
 But since we lost Mum last year, I’ve spent a lot of time reflecting on the incredible woman she was.
 Mum didn’t take sides or play favourites, and this is why she was the best mother.
 She was fair, knew what was right, and her and Dad were strands made of the same cord of integrity.